adamgifford-behavr/exercise_prediction/docs/getting-started.rst

 The ``make`` command will automatically run the container with the `.env` file if it exists.
 Otherwise it will run the container with the pretrained model in `models/`.
-However, if you want to start the service step by step from the console, replace the ``docker run`` command above with the following:
+However, if you want to start the service step by step from the console and use your own .env` file, replace the ``docker run`` command above with the following:

 .. code-block:: console